 What also makes BMO Rewards so great is how you have the ability to redeem your points for multiple things beyond travel.
 Not every redemption has the same value which is why you want to know what your points are worth.
-In this BMO Rewards review, I’ll go over how you can get the most value out of your BMO Rewards points.
+In this BMO Rewards review, I’ll go over how you can get the most value out of the BMO Rewards program.